MicrosoftDocs/visualstudio-docs/mac/intellisense.md

 # IntelliSense

 IntelliSense provides several features to help enhance the experience of writing and editing code.
-For example, the IntelliSense engine provides not only code completion but also member lists, parameter info and quick info.
+For example, in addition to code completion, the IntelliSense engine also provides member lists, parameter info, and quick info.

 In Visual Studio for Mac, IntelliSense is provided by the core editor service, and is supported in many languages, such as C#, XAML, F#, JavaScript and more.
 Visual Studio for Mac also features advanced IntelliSense features, such as the ability to show completions from libraries which are not yet imported into the project.

 ## Code Completion

-When typing within a supported file, such as a C# code file, valid completion for the string you are currently typing will be displayed in a completion list.
-As you type, the list will automatically update to include only completions which are still valid for the string as entered.
+When typing within a supported file, such as a C# code file, valid completions for the string you are currently typing will be displayed in a completion list and updated as you type.
 Furthermore, if you delete text, the list will again auto-update to include the wider range of possibilities for completing the given string.

 The completion window also offers support for filtering the included completions by type.
-That is to say, it is possible to limit the members of the list to only represent types such as classes or delegates.
+For example, it is possible to limit the members of the list to only represent types such as classes or delegates.
 This filtering processes can be enabled either through clicking on a specific icon representing the type which will be filtered or via keyboard shortcuts corresponding with a given type.
-The icons are as follows:
+The icons, which are located at the bottom of the completion window, are as follows:

 | Icon                         | Name          | Keyword    | Hotkey |
 | -----------------------------|---------------| -----------|--------|